Last Reviewed: December 25, 2021

 In some instances, the support may actually take the form of contributing cash to the developer's cost to give the developer an incentive to do the project or allow the developer to make a reasonable profit in a risky situation.
 Usually this is where a proposal becomes sticky politically.

-It's also possible that the local government takes a "pay as you go" approach, avoids indebtedness, and simply uses the increment as it is paid into the city to finance improvements on a very gradual basis.
+It's also possible that the local government takes a "pay as you go" approach, avoids indebtedness, and simply uses the increment as it is paid into the city to finance capital improvements in the immediate vicinity of the development on a very gradual basis.

-Note also that a few states allow the tax increment from sales or other taxes, not just real estate property tax, to be incorporated into the TIF deal.
+Note also that a few states allow the tax increment from sales or other kinds of taxes, not just real estate property tax, to be incorporated into the TIF deal.

 State laws also specify the purposes for which TIF proceeds may be spent.
 You will find a fair amount of variation among the states.
-Often tax increment financing supports activities including assembling land, demolishing structures, cleaning up the site, extending or upgrading utility lines, expanding sewer capacity, requiring stormwater retention or wetlands mitigation, building new roads or repaving decrepit ones, upgrading traffic signals or adding turning lanes, installing sidewalks, building parking structures, beefing up street lights, and building myriad other site improvements.
+Often tax increment financing supports activities including assembling land, demolishing structures, cleaning up the site, extending or upgrading utility lines, expanding sewer capacity, implementing stormwater retention or wetlands mitigation projects, building new roads or repaving decrepit ones, upgrading traffic signals or adding turning lanes, installing sidewalks, building parking structures, beefing up street lights, and building myriad other site improvements.

 The theory behind tax increment financing is quite pro-social.
 It should help dilapidated areas become more attractive to investors because the public sector will spruce up the adjoining public realm, or in some instances, the public sector will enter those murky waters of actually subsidizing the development itself.